Updated February 3, 2017

 - Cost: American ($32 for adults, $18 for children)

 - What’s unique: You can enjoy a view of the entrance to Tomorrowland while you dine and the Astro Orbitor is in view.
-Check out out photos for more details from our recent visit.
+Check out out photos for more details from a recent visit.
+Find more photos from another visit here.
+And, here.
+And, here!
+(I’m obsessed.)

 - Current, general feedback from this meal include great satisfaction in both the food and interaction with characters, plus the amount of characters you’re likely to see.
 I completely agree!